Other Magic

 Пишите мне

-When adopting a particular way of describing reality, the mind often is guided by appealing features of a Myth and rarely analyzes the spirit of that system.
+When consciousness adopts a particular way of describing reality, it often selects a few features of a Myth that appeal to it and rarely analyzes the spirit of this system itself.

-On the one hand, as we have said repeatedly, a descriptive system formalized in a Myth is stable only when it is systemic and has internal regularities governing its functioning.
+A world-descriptive system formalized in a Myth remains stable only when it is systemic and carries inner regularities of its own operation.

-To be fair, this situation is also characteristic of Magical Myths — very often a person joins a particular Current of Power on the basis of a first impression of it, and later, when they discover manifestations of that Myth that clash with them, they find themselves in a difficult situation requiring either a significant restructuring of the mind to fit the Myth’s logic, or a change of the Myth itself.
+The same situation also characterizes Magical Myths.
+Very often a person enters one Current of Power or another on the basis of a first impression alone.
+Later, when the person encounters manifestations of that Myth that feel disharmonious, the person ends up in a situation that is difficult to resolve.
+It demands either a significant restructuring of consciousness in accordance with the Myth’s logic, or a change of the Myth itself.

-And although restructuring the mind is usually a necessary element in improving its effectiveness, it is important that this restructuring happen through one’s own internal resources, arising from an internal need, and not simply because the Myth was unconsciously accepted at the outset.
+Although restructuring consciousness is usually necessary for increasing its effectiveness, it matters that this restructuring proceeds under the influence of one’s own resources, from inner necessity, and not simply because the Myth was not accepted with awareness at the outset.

-The second element of the binary governing the life of mind in the Myth is the need for spontaneity.
+The second element of the binary that governs the life of consciousness in a Myth is the necessity of spontaneity.

-A harmonious Myth is not a rigid, ossified system, strictly prescribing the actions and movements of the mind — it is a living, bubbling stream in which the mind not only develops but expands its freedom.
+A harmonious Myth is not a rigid, ossified system that strictly regulates the actions and movements of consciousness.
+It is a seething stream of life in which consciousness not only develops but also increases its freedom.

-In fact, ultimately, the mind moves from illumination to illumination — and to Enlightenment.
+In the final analysis, the movement of consciousness is a movement from illumination to illumination — and toward Enlightenment.

-When the separate elements accumulated by the mind in evolutionary systemic expansion within the Myth enter into resonance with one another, they suddenly, without any visible reason, jump to a higher level, joining and synthesizing, acquiring new qualitative properties, so that from time to time “evolution” inevitably gives way to “revolution.”
-Such revolutionary changes can be constructive, when the system ascends to a new level of synthesis, or destructive, when the system suddenly collapses to open the way for a new stage of the Way.
+When the individual elements that consciousness has accumulated through an evolutionary, systemic expansion within a Myth enter into resonance with one another, they suddenly, for no visible reason, shift to a new qualitative level.
+They connect and synthesize, acquiring new qualitative properties, so that from time to time “evolution” inevitably gives way to “revolution.”
+Such revolutionary changes can be constructive, when the system rises to a new level of synthesis, or destructive, when the system suddenly collapses in order to open the Way to a new stage of the Way.

-Thus, the development of mind within any Myth is subject to the action of two forces — on the one hand the organizing, systematizing logic of the Myth, ordering the mind, and on the other the transformative force that provides the “leaps” — transcensuses — of mind.
+The development of consciousness within any Myth therefore falls under the action of two forces.
+On the one hand stands the organizing, systematizing logic of the Myth, which cosmizes consciousness.
+On the other hand stands the transforming force that provides “leaps” — transcensus — of consciousness.

-The Magus must take both of these forces into account and understand, on the one hand, that by accepting certain elements of a Myth he must also accept the other elements that logically follow from them to use that Myth effectively, and on the other hand be ready for change and sudden transformative leaps of mind.
+The Magus must take both forces into account and understand, first, that by accepting some elements of a Myth, the Magus must also accept other elements that logically follow from them in order to use the Myth’s possibilities effectively; and second, that the Magus must be ready for transformation and for abrupt, leap-like changes in consciousness.

-6 responses to Spontaneity and the Logic of the Myth
+6 responses to Spontaneity and the Logic of Myth

 1. Hello!
 What do you think is the nature of the ‘jumps’ of Power, as awareness occurring directly through the contact of consciousness with the Myth, their symbiosis, or just under the influence of some accidental external influences on consciousness?